appium/appium-xcuitest-driver/docs/guides/troubleshooting.md

 ## Interact with dialogs managed by `com.apple.springboard`

-System dialogs, such as permission dialogs, might not be interactable directly when the active application is not `com.apple.springboard` because of the current active application.
-For example, when a session starts with `appium:app` or `appium:bundleId` capability with non-springboard.
-Despite a similar look, dialogs belonging to the `appium:app` or `appium:bundleId` do not require such adjustment.
+System dialogs, such as permission dialogs, might not be interactable directly when the active application is not `com.apple.springboard`.
+Despite a similar look, dialogs belonging to the active session application (e.g. initially passed as `appium:app` or `appium:bundleId` capability value) do not require such adjustment.

 XCUITest driver offers a few methods to handle them.

 - [`mobile: alert`](../reference/execute-methods.md#mobile-alert)
 - Enable `appium:autoAcceptAlerts`/`appium:autoDismissAlerts`, or interact with alerts via [User Prompts](https://www.w3.org/TR/webdriver1/#user-prompts) in WebDriver endpoints
-    - e.g. `driver.switch_to.alert.accept`
+    - e.g. `driver.switch_to.alert.accept` with the [Appium Ruby client](https://github.com/appium/ruby_lib_core)
-    - It might need to coordinate element selection with `acceptAlertButtonSelector`/`dismissAlertButtonSelector` in [Settings](../reference/settings.md)
+    - It might be necessary to coordinate element selection via `acceptAlertButtonSelector`/`dismissAlertButtonSelector` settings in [Settings](../reference/settings.md)
 - Activate `com.apple.springboard` with [`mobile: activateApp`](../reference/execute-methods.md#mobile-activateapp) before interacting with dialogs

 ## Leftover Application Data on Real Devices